DataDog/integrations-core/openstack/README.md

 [Run the Agent's `status` subcommand](https://docs.datadoghq.com/agent/faq/agent-commands/#agent-status-and-information) and look for `openstack` under the Checks section.

-## Compatibility

-The openstack check is compatible with all major platforms

 ## Data Collected
 ### Metrics
 See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/openstack/metadata.csv) for a list of metrics provided by this integration.